 Salespeople who prioritize sincerity are often good listeners.
 They are approachable and want their customers to be honest about their needs.
 Customers sense that they’re not just out to make a sale.
 Sincerity-focused salespeople treat others with respect and trust them to make good decisions.
 They are tactful and diplomatic, making an effort to guide more than pressure.

 Overuse: Salespeople who rely too much on the sincere mindset may neglect to emphasize results, give people too much space, or become overwhelmed by more aggressive customers.

-The sincerity priority aligns with DiSC S style.
+The sincerity priority aligns with the DiSC S style.

 “You can count on me to follow through.”

-Overuse: People who rely too heavily on a dependability mindset can over-value routines rather than challenging themselves, allow customers to take control of situations, or move too slowly for some customers.
+Overuse: People who rely too heavily on a dependability mindset can overvalue routines rather than challenge themselves, allow customers to take control of situations, or move too slowly for some customers.

 “I will get it right.”